 This week’s CLSC Young Readers selection is Kate DiCamillo’s Newbery winning Flora and Ulysses: The Illuminated Adventures, a novel in which young readers meet Flora, a self-professed cynic, and her amazing squirrel, Ulysses.

 Some interests never die — and for Susan Grimm, her interests lie in beginnings, endings, titles and white space.

 If Recognition Day is like a Roman triumph, then Nancy Griewahn, 85, might just be its glorious general.

 The Chautauqua Writers’ Center will close out its 2014 season with visits from prose writer-in-residence Evan Fallenberg and poet-in-residence Susan Grimm.

 Telling people’s secrets isn’t particularly kind, but it can result in a great story.

 Author and anthropologist John Colman Wood is an advocate for exploration and discovery.
 He said he always wants to “encourage people to find the strange familiar and to find the familiar strange.”

-At 4:15 p.m. today in the Garden Room of the Literary Arts Center at Alumni Hall, Young Readers will be joined by morning lecturer Brian Winter and discuss his experiences in working with soccer phenomenon Pelé on his memoir, Why Soccer Matters (this week’s Chautauqua Literary and Scientific Circle selection) and his coverage of Brazilian culture as chief correspondent for Reuters.
+At 4:15 p.m. today in the Garden Room of the Literary Arts Center at Alumni Hall, young readers will be joined by Brian Castner, the Week Eight prose writer-in-residence for the Writers’ Center and author of the 2013 Chautauqua Literary and Scientific Circle selection The Long Walk.